Planted clique recovery in random geometric graphs: Introduction

 It is surprising and curious that such an interesting and natural problem has not been stated for other models of random graphs.
-In the current paper, we propose a similar question for random geometric graphs, which are a fairly popular research object lately.
+In this paper, we pose a similar question for random geometric graphs, which have become a fairly popular research object lately.
 Random geometric graphs resemble real social, technological, and biological networks in many aspects due to their tendency to cluster \cite{higham2008fitting}--\cite{preciado2009spectral}.
-Also, they can be useful in statistics and machine learning tasks: correlations between observations in a data set can be represented by links between corresponding close vertices (see e.g., \cite{ariascastro2015detecting}).
-Artificial cliques can signal a malicious intervention in the network or some problems with the data.
+Additionally, they can be useful in statistics and machine learning tasks: correlations between observations in a dataset can be represented by links between corresponding vertices (see, e.g., \cite{ariascastro2015detecting}).
+Artificial cliques can indicate a malicious intervention in the network or issues with the data.

 Another curious example of a possible application is steganography (see \cite{ker2017square} and \cite{ker2008square}).
 The idea is that a hidden message (\textit{stego}) is put inside a big piece of information (\textit{cover}, which can be, say, an image).
-The adjacency matrices can represent such pieces, while a planted clique put in them corresponds to a stego (the Ising model from \cite[Ex.
-2.1]{guyon1995random} looks close to that setting).
+The adjacency matrices can represent such pieces, while a planted clique placed within them corresponds to a stego (the Ising model from \cite[Ex.
+2.1]{guyon1995random} appears to be similar to that setting).
 One of the problems of steganography is to determine how large a stego can be that cannot be detected by any algorithm.
 This is perfectly consistent with the planted clique recovery problem.
 In steganography, it is usually assumed that the pixels for the stego are chosen independently, whereas in the case of the planted clique problem, they are dependent (as elements of the adjacency matrix).
 Nevertheless, we think that a formulation with dependencies might be even more realistic and interesting for steganography.